QUEST\#4X: an extension of QUEST\#4 for benchmarking multireference wavefunction methods: Results and Discussion

 \subsection{Vertical Excitation Energies}

 The SS-NEVPT2, MS-NEVPT2, SDSPT2, SDSCI, and ic-MRCISD calculations on the VEEs of the 110 doublet and 39 quartet states of the 24 radicals in QUEST\#4\cite{QUEST4} were performed with the above setup of active spaces.
-As a matter of fact, the SDSCI calculations yield SDSPT2 and SS/MS-NEVPT2 results for free.
-SDSCI also serves as the initial step of ic-MRCISD.
-The so-calculated VEEs are documented in Tables \ref{table-ene}.
+The so-calculated VEEs are documented in Table \ref{table-ene}.
 Apart from the overall error analysis shown in Table \ref{table-wrtici}, the internal consistency of the methods is also analyzed in Table \ref{table-devrange}.
 Scatter plots for the iCIPT2 and X-TDA/SS-NEVPT2/MS-NEVPT2/SDSPT2/SDSCI/ic-MRCISD VEEs are further depicted in Fig. \ref{fig_radical_line}.

-It can be seen from Fig. \ref{fig_radical_line} that the three variants of MRPT2 (i.e., SS-NEVPT2, MS-NEVPT2, and SDSPT2) have a strong linear correlation with iCIPT2, with R$^2$ larger than 0.995, which is companied by a mean absolute deviation (MAD) of ca. 0.1 eV.
+It can be seen from Fig. \ref{fig_radical_line} that the three variants of MRPT2 (i.e., SS-NEVPT2, MS-NEVPT2, and SDSPT2) have a strong linear correlation with iCIPT2, with R$^2$ larger than 0.995, which is accompanied by a mean absolute deviation (MAD) of ca. 0.1 eV.
 As can be seen from Table \ref{table-devrange}, the VEEs calculated by the three MRPT2 are closely aligned for more than 80\% of the excited states, with the differences in between being less than 0.05 eV.
 However, SS-NEVPT2 fails occasionally.
 For instance, it fails to reproduce the ordering of the $2~^{2}A''$ (6.83 eV) and $3~^{2}A''$ (6.71 eV) states of H$_{2}$PO.
 Despite some overestimates, both MS-NEVPT2 and SDSPT2 reproduce the correct ordering for the two states (MS-NEVPT2: 6.61 and 7.04 eV; SDSPT2: 6.64 and 7.05 eV), as compared to the iCIPT2 results (6.20 and 6.81 eV).
-A similar situation occurs also to $1~^{2}E'$ ($2~^{2}A_{1}$ and $1~^{2}B_{1}$ under $C_{2v}$) and $2~^{2}E'$ ($3~^{2}A_{1}$ and $2~^{2}B_{1}$ under $C_{2v}$) states of CH$_3$.
+A similar situation occurs also to $1~^{2}E'$ ($2~^{2}A_{1}$ and $1~^{2}B_{2}$ under $C_{2v}$) and $2~^{2}E'$ ($3~^{2}A_{1}$ and $2~^{2}B_{2}$ under $C_{2v}$) states of CH$_3$.
 These represent examples where dynamic correlation revises significantly the coefficients of the reference functions, as shown in Table \ref{table-H2PO}.
-Here, it deserves to be emphasized that, although MS-NEVPT2 and SDSPT2 are hardly distinguishable for the systems considered here (see Table \ref{table-devrange}), SDSPT2 does outperform MS-NEVPT2 for situations with multiple nearly degenerate states\cite{SDSPT2}.
+Here, it deserves to be emphasized that, although MS-NEVPT2 and SDSPT2 are hardly distinguishable for the systems considered here (see Table \ref{table-devrange}), SDSPT2 does outperform MS-NEVPT2 for situations with multiple near-degenerate states\cite{SDSPT2}.